Soccer-Tunisians enjoy historic but bittersweet win over France | Sports-Games

 Soccer-Tunisians enjoy historic but bittersweet win over France

-When France appeared to have equalised with seconds remaining they fell eerily quiet, only to erupt into a huge cheer and dancing when the goal was disallowed for offside.
-"It was a beautiful victory and a convincing performance, but in the end it was very harsh to be knocked out...I am very sad...We hope that Saudi Arabia will make us happy," Ben Salem said, reflecting hopes that Saudi Arabia would make to the next round.
+"It was a beautiful victory and a convincing performance but in the end it was very harsh to be knocked out," Ben Salem said.
+"WE SUPPORT EACH OTHER"

-In Qatar, Saudi fans awaiting their country's decisive match against Mexico later on Wednesday celebrated Tunisia's win, another show of the pan-Arab unity that has been a feature of the tournament, said Abeer Awaisha, a Tunisian fan in Qatar.
-"We didn’t expect (Tunisia to defeat France) because France is a strong team but thank God we were better and we played very well and thank God for winning," Awaisha said.
+In Qatar, Saudi fans celebrated Tunisia's win, another show of Arab unity that has been a feature of the tournament, said Abeer Awaisha, a Tunisian fan in Qatar.
+Hours after Tunisia missed out on a place in the last 16, Saudi Arabia were also eliminated even though a late strike against Mexico cut their deficit to a single goal.

-Many Tunisians planned to watch Saudi Arabia's decisive match against Mexico later on Wednesday.
-Saudi Arabia are seeking to make it into the last 16 for the first time since their debut at the tournament in 1994.
+"It's enough that Saudi won against Argentina, that is a historic, unmatched feat," Saudi supporter Mashael Hussein said in Riyadh.
+"It's true we were hoping to win again, but in the end we came into (the match) with national pride."
+In Doha, another Saudi fan Saleem al-Harbi said Arab players had proven their quality against the best in the world.

-Morocco, in second place in their group but level on four points with top team Croatia, play their final group game against Canada on Thursday.
-If both Saudi Arabia and Morocco get through, it would be the first time two Arab sides have made it out of the group stage.
+"We hope that in the future Arab and Asian teams reach the later rounds and the final of the competition.
+We are able to do that and the European and Southern American teams are no different from us," he said.
+"We are able to reach their level and be better than them."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)